MeaCulpitt/OmniRoute/docs/incentive_mechanism.md

 Total score = Route 1 + Route 2
 ```

 A route only earns points if it matches the baseline.
-A bad second route gets 0 × 25% = 0.
+A bad route gets 0.

 ### Emission Distribution